yrizk/website/README.md

 all db migrations are available.

 Does it play well with React?
+yes, you can remove the templating library of django and replace that part with react. webpack to bundle react and then it just talks to django via http (duh)

 Have you used it with postgresql?

 Tutorial: django girls tutorial